-It is amazing to consider that, despite the fact that every human being will face death, so very few take the time to contemplate it, much less prepare for it.
-In covering the comparisons in Ecclesiastes 7:1-4, John Ritenbaugh surveys the Bible's attitude toward death, particularly its insistence that we should allow the reality of death to change our approach to life.
+Ecclesiastes 7:1-4 highlight the Bible's attitude toward death, particularly its insistence that we allow the reality of death to change our approach to life.

-James' exhortation about the use of our tongues seems to stop with James 3:12.
-However, the rest of the chapter provides additional wisdom on controlling our speech.
+James' exhortation about the use of the tongue seems to stop with James 3:12.
+However, the rest of the chapter provides more wisdom on controlling our speech.

 At the right time and in the right situation, laughter can indeed be the best medicine.
 David Maas explains how theraputic humor and merriment can be both physically and spiritually.

 As Lamentations opens, Jerusalem is personified as a widow who has had to endure the destruction of her family as well as the mocking scorn from the captors.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.